 - You prefer to book an entire tour via a travel consultant or agency.

 - You have no budget, therefore saving money or knowing insider tips is not a priority. (wow, lucky you!)

 How is this different from other guidebooks?

-With this 86+ page (okay there’s a few double column pages), you can get to your ideal state of planning, preparing and booking for your trip in the most cost-effective and time-saving manner possible.
+With this 90+ page ebook, you can get to your ideal state of planning, preparing and booking for your trip in the most cost-effective and time-saving manner possible.